GalacticSandwich/Xulhaa/README.md

 # Cryolang
-A Constructed Language made for the basis of a Sociolinguistics Class Final Project.
+A Constructed Language made to serve as the basis of a Sociolinguistics Class Final Project.